Language-Driven Image Style Transfer

-\textbf{Language-based Image Editing~} The general task of \texttt{LDIST} is language-based image editing (LBIE), which also uses language to edit input images.
-With rule-based instructions and predefined semantic labels, they \cite{cheng13image-spirit,laput13pixel-tone} first carry out LBIE but under limited practicality.
-Inspired by text-to-image generation \cite{reed2016t2i,zhang2017stack-gan,xu2018att-gan}, previous works \cite{chen2018lbie,shinagawa2017lbie,dong2017lbie,nam2018lbie,li2020lbie,xia2021tedi-gan,liu2020open-edit} perform LBIE by conditional GAN.
-Following multi-turn manipulation from humans, iterative LBIE (ILBIE) \cite{el-nouby2019ilbie,fu2020sscr} edits images step-by-step.
-LBIE usually modifies objects and properties of objects in the image.
-In contrast, \texttt{LDIST} aims at preserving the scene structure from the content image and manipulating the color distribution and the texture pattern from the style instruction.
+\textbf{Language-based Image Editing.} The general task of \texttt{LDAST} is language-based image editing (LBIE), which also uses language to edit input images.
+With rule-based instructions and predefined semantic labels, they~\cite{cheng13image-spirit,laput13pixel-tone} first carry out LBIE but under limited practicality.
+Inspired by text-to-image generation~\cite{reed2016t2i,zhang2017stack-gan,xu2018att-gan}, previous works~\cite{chen2018lbie,nam2018lbie,li2020lbie,xia2021tedi-gan,liu2020open-edit,el-nouby2019ilbie,fu2020sscr,fu2022m3l} perform LBIE by conditional GAN, which modifies the properties of objects in the image.
+In contrast, \texttt{LDAST} aims at preserving the scene structure from the content image and performing stylization guided by the style instruction.

-\textbf{Contrastive Representation Learning~} Contrastive representation learning has been widely used in self-supervised learning by maximizing mutual information \cite{he2020crl,hjelm2019crl,lowe2019crl,misra2020crl,wu2018crl}.
-For computer vision, they involve data augmentation \cite{oord2018crl,tian2020crl,chen2020crl} or patch-wise comparison \cite{henaff2019crl,park2020crl} to provide contrastive loss.
-For language, both positive and negative contexts are sampled to learn sentence representation \cite{logeswaran2018crl,srinivas2020crl}.
-Regarding vision-and-language research, we are the first to apply contrastive learning into image editing, where our CLVA considers contrastive visual-text pairs to improve \texttt{LDIST}.
+\textbf{CLIP-guided Optimization.} Recently, based on the powerful visual-linguistic connection of CLIP~\cite{shi2020clip}, CLIP-guided image synthesis~\cite{aditya2021dall-e,nichol2021glide} has shown exciting results.
+StyleCLIP~\cite{patashnik2021style-clip} and NADA~\cite{gal2021nada} tweak the latent code of a pre-trained StyleGAN~\cite{kerras2020style-gan} for image editing.
+Since heavily relying on a pre-trained generator, both are confined to the training domain, and the results can only present limited stylization.
+CLIPstyler~\cite{kwon2022clip-styler} updates the style transfer network for target style patterns from the CLIP alignment.
+Though supporting arbitrary content images, CLIPstyler still requires hundreds of iterations and takes lots of time with considerable GPU memory, suffering from the efficiency and practicality overhead.
+Moreover, our experiments show that CLIP poorly captures detailed style patterns from instructions, which is intractable to perform explicit \texttt{LDAST}.